realsetvin/vkax/doc/testnet-participation.md

 <br/>

 > [!WARNING]
-> Read thoroughly!
-Failure to follow instructions may result in an incorrect build!
+> Failure to follow instructions may result in an incorrect build!
 The order is important, please ensure you review each step

 <br/>

 ### Install Dependencies
-Before proceeding to do anything, we must first install the relevant dependencies. **Copy and paste** the following code into a terminal console on Ubuntu
+Before proceeding to do anything, we must first install the relevant dependencies. **Copy and Paste** the following code into a terminal console on Ubuntu
 (Press the **button on the right** of the code block, or press **CTRL + C** to copy and then **CTRL + V** to paste)
 ```
 sudo apt-get install curl build-essential libtool autotools-dev automake pkg-config python3 bsdmainutils bison nohang &&